TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Josee stared at the list of names in her notebook.
 Together with those names was a rough map of the kingdom and its surrounding countries.

-'_...
+'...
 These are the characters I will have to recruit.
 Their abilities are too useful to leave to rot.
-I've got one down, easy enough to recruit_'
+I've got one down, easy enough to recruit'

 But as Josee gave it more thought, the more headache she gets.

-'_...
-The four male leads of the story_', Josee couldn't stop her lips from curling, '_It's true.
+'...
+The four male leads of the story', Josee couldn't stop her lips from curling, 'It's true.
 Each of them are Hero Class monsters capable of facing entire divisions of men.
-It would be great if I can recruit them but..._'
+It would be great if I can recruit them but...'

 Josee deeply frowned.

-'_...
+'...
 All of them have giant fucking egos.
-Prideful and domineering, they may appear to respect a woman, but they'll never let one command them_'
+Prideful and domineering, they may appear to respect a woman, but they'll never let one command them'

 Thinking up to his point, Josee felt it was too bothersome to even try.